 Guests & Juniors: All guests must obtain permission from the Honorary Secretary prior to the Meet.
 Guest(s) must download and sign release forms prior to the Meet.
-The capping fee and signed release must be given to the Field Secretary upon arrival to the meet.
+The capping fee and signed release must be given to the Field Secretary upon arrival to the meet in an envelope, prior to mounting their horse.
 Guests should be properly attired and introduce themselves to the Masters.
-Members should ride with their guest acting as his escort throughout the Hunt.
+Members should ride with their guest acting as his/her escort throughout the Hunt.
 Juniors (18 years of age and younger) should also be accompanied by a parent or other suitable escort.

 Presentation of the Pack: At the sound of the horn, signaling the release of the Pack from the kennels or the hound trailer, face the Pack and remain silent.
 There will usually be a greeting from the Master who may make an announcement or recognize special guests in the Field at this time.
 The Field Masters may also make some remarks or give instructions to the Field at this time.
 When the Pack moves off to begin the hunt, take your proper position in the Field as outlined below.

-Position in the Field: Golden’s Bridge Hounds follows the traditional order in the Hunt Field, unless otherwise ordered by the Masters; Special guests of the Masters, such as a Master from another Hunt.
-Field Master of First Flight; GBH members invited to wear colors (properly, members with greater seniority would precede newer members); Visitors invited to wear colors of their Hunt; Members not yet invited to wear colors; Guests without colors; Junior riders, 18 and under; Horses that habitually refuse and/or habitually kick, regardless of the status of rider.
-Young / Green Horses Field Master of Second Flight; Second Flight Field (following the same order as that of First Flight).
-Field Master of Third Flight; Third Flight Field (following the same order as that of First Flight).
+Position in the Field: Golden’s Bridge Hounds follows the traditional order in the Hunt Field, unless otherwise ordered by the Masters: Field Master of First Flight, Special guests of the Masters, such as a Master from another Hunt, GBH members invited to wear colors ( members with greater seniority precede newer members), Visitors from other Hunts invited to wear colors of their own Hunt, Members not yet invited to wear colors, Guests without colors, Junior riders 18 and under, Horses that habitually refuse and/or habitually kick, regardless of the status of rider, Young / Green Horses.
+Field Master of Second Flight, Second Flight Field (following the same order as that of First Flight).
+Field Master of Third Flight, Third Flight Field (following the same order as that of First Flight).
 At the conclusion of the hunt, the hounds are returned to the kennel or hound trailer, at which time the Field gives thanks to the Masters, the Huntsman, the Field Masters, and the Whippers-In.
 This ends the formal hunt.

 Rules to Protect the Landowners: